 The Graphics Fairy is an Angel Company.
 You are free to use all clip art images in any of your projects created for resale or pleasure.
 Please do not use more than 6 of the graphic images within any one project, or within a single page of a blog or website.
-My images may not be used on free graphics sites ( in other words if you post free graphics on your site, do not post my images on your site to give away for free).
+These images may NOT be used on free graphics or free clipart sites ( in other words if you post free graphics on your site, do not post my images on your site to give away for free).
 While the images may start out as Public Domain, they are altered (Cleaned up, colors changed, missing pieces recreated, elements taken out, elements added in etc) to better suit the needs of crafters before posting.
 You may sell my graphics, as collage sheets, or printables, if you desire, providing you follow the 6 image rule.
 Some posts are available for personal use only, as noted on the individual posts.
 A link to the Graphics Fairy is very much appreciated, when including the images on your blog or website.
-Thank you! © The Graphics Fairy 2007
+Thank you! © The Graphics Fairy 2022

 Copyright Laws and Public Domain

 I often get questions about Copyright and Public Domain laws, which requires me to make this disclaimer, first in my own words, and then in my lawyer’s more formal legalese: